-They are also expensive!
+- They are also expensive!
 My copper molds were $50 for a set of four.
-This was the cheapest I could fine!
-Some were as much as $60 a piece?!
+This was the cheapest I could find!
+Some were as much as $60 apiece?!

 They even bent when I tried to slice them open....NEXT!

-OK so the one pan that did create that glorious, crusty exterior was a non-stick, carbon steel pan.
+- This was the one pan that did create that glorious, crusty exterior was a non-stick, carbon steel pan

 The batter is really easy to make and uses ingredients you probably already have on hand.
 Milk, butter, flour, eggs.
 The one exception would be the rum extract.

-Do You Really Have to Rest Canelés Batter?
+Do You Really Have to Rest the Batter?

 In a word.
 Yes.

-What Happens If You Don't Rest Canelés Batter?
+What Happens If You Don't Rest the Batter?